Wakatipu (electorate)

 Wakatipu was a parliamentary electorate in the Otago region of New Zealand, from 1871 to 1928.

 Population centres

 The electorate was located in Otago and centred on Lake Wakatipu and Queenstown.
-Wanaka was always covered by the electorate.
+Wānaka was always covered by the electorate.
 When the electorate was formed, it replaced the Hampden electorate (which did not, in the end, extend all the way to the east coast and thus did not include the township of Hampden itself).
 Through the 1927 electoral redistribution, the Wakatipu electorate was replaced by the Central Otago electorate (later renamed Otago Central).